 Single optic fiber: lightweight and robust enough to be inserted without a guide cannula.

-LED probe without optic fiber: For brain surface stimulation.
+LED probe without optic fiber: Flat window for brain surface stimulation.

 Two colors LED optic fiber: Two independently controlled LEDs are attached to two 250 μm fibers bundled together.

 Bilateral LED optic fiber: for bilateral stimulation.

 Fiber length, fiber diameter, and the distance between the bilateral fibers can all be made to specification.
 Please ask about custom LED colors for your wireless optogenetics device.

 IR Remote Control

 The remote control allows direct control by push buttons for two separate channels.
-It also allows two channel control by TTL pulses from a programmable stimulator.
+It also allows two-channel control by TTL pulses from programmable stimulators and pulse generators.